-After the war ended and the UN Security Council passed Resolution 1244 that placed Kosovo under transitional UN administration (UNMIK) and authorized KFOR, a NATO-led peacekeeping force, returning Kosovo Albanians attacked Kosovo Serbs, causing some 200,000-280,000 Serbs and other non-Albanians to flee.
-The current number of internally displaced persons is disputed, with estimates ranging from 65,000 to 250,000.
-Many displaced Serbs are afraid to return to their homes, even with UNMIK protection.
-Around 120,000-150,000 Serbs remain in Kosovo.
+After the war ended and the UN Security Council passed Resolution 1244, which placed Kosovo under transitional UN administration (UNMIK) and authorized KFOR, a NATO-led peacekeeping force, returning Kosovo Albanians attacked Kosovo Serbs, causing some 200 000 to 280 000 Serbs and other non-Albanians to flee.
+The current number of internally displaced persons is disputed, with estimates ranging from 65 000 to 250 000.
+Many displaced Serbs are afraid to return to their homes, even under UNMIK protection.
+Around 120 000 to 150 000 Serbs remain in Kosovo.